 English | español

-Free tax preparation sites are open throughout the state of Minnesota in 2017 from February 1 – April 17 with limited help available year round.
+Free tax preparation sites are open throughout the state of Minnesota during tax season.
+Most sites are open from early February to mid-April, when taxes are due.
+Some sites offer limited help year round.
 Free tax preparation is available for:

 - Individuals earning $35,000 or less a year.